Results

 Leo Mol bear sculpture in the Leo Mol Sculpture Garden in Assiniboine Park, Winnipeg, Manitoba, Canada, North America

-Boy with the Boot statue and fountain, first displayed in 1898, Assiniboine Park, Winnipeg, Manitoba, Canada, North America
+Leo Mol sculpture in the Leo Mol Sculpture Garden in Assiniboine Park, Winnipeg, Manitoba, Canada, North America

 Somerset Bridge, the shortest opening drawbridge in the world, with a span of just 32 inches, enough to allow a sailing boat's mast to pass through, Somerset Island, Bermuda, North Atlantic, North America